Max Weber: The Religion of India

-In The Religion of India: The Sociology of Hinduism and Buddhism, Weber dealt with the structure of Indian society and what he interpreted as the orthodox doctrines of Hinduism and the heterodox doctrines of Buddhism and Jainism.
+In The Religion of India: The Sociology of Hinduism and Buddhism, Weber dealt with Indian society's structure and what he interpreted as the orthodox doctrines of Hinduism and the heterodox doctrines of Buddhism and Jainism.
 In Weber's view, Hinduism in India, like Confucianism in China, was a barrier for capitalism.
 The Indian caste system, which developed in post-Classical India and served as the source for legitimate social interactions, served as a key part of that.
 Both Hinduism and the Brahmins' high status upheld the caste system.
 The Brahmins used their monopoly on education and theological authority to maintain their position.
 Meanwhile, Hinduism created a psychological justification for it through the cycle of reincarnation.
-A person's caste position was thought to have been determined by one's past-life actions.
-As a result, soul advancement and obeying the predetermined order were more important than seeking advancement in the material-world, including economic advancement.
+In it, a person's caste position was determined by one's past life actions.
+As a result, soul advancement and obeying the predetermined order were more important than seeking material world advancement, including economic advancement.

-Weber ended his research of society and religion in India by bringing in insights from his previous work on China to discuss the similarities of the Asian belief systems.
+Weber ended his research of Indian society and religion by using insights from his previous work on China to discuss the similarities of the Asian belief systems.
 He noted that these religions' believers used otherworldly mystical experiences to interpret life's meaning.
 The social world was fundamentally divided between the educated elite who followed the guidance of a prophet or wise man and the uneducated masses whose beliefs were centered on magic.
 In Asia, there were no messianic prophecies to give both educated and uneducated followers meaning in their regular lives.
 Weber juxtaposed such Messianic prophecies, notably from the Near East, with the exemplary prophecies found in mainland Asia that focused more on reaching to the educated elites and enlightening them on the proper ways to live one's life, usually with little emphasis on hard work and the material world.
 It was those differences that prevented Western countries from following the paths of the earlier Chinese and Indian civilisations.
 His next work, Ancient Judaism, was an attempt to prove this theory.